-Users with roles of Primary Contributor, Administrators, and Maintenance can create custom dashboards that can be shared with other users.
+Users with roles of Primary Contributor, Administrators, and Maintenance can create custom dashboards that can be shared with individual users or all users.

 Default Dashboard

 The system default dashboard, Overview, displays metrics and visualizations to provide at-a-glance views of your threat intelligence data.